egjergo/egjergo.github.io/_posts/2021-09-03-Outreachnew.markdown

-I have been involved in a series of outreach activities with local schools both in the Chicago area and in Italy.
-Notably, the 2013 University of Chicago Summer Science Program at the Yerkes Observatory:
+<p>I have been involved in a series of outreach activities with local schools both in the Chicago area and in Italy.
+Notably, the 2013 University of Chicago Summer Science Program at the Yerkes Observatory:</p>

 <iframe src="https://prezi.com/embed/1ytyie0rvdtb/" id="iframe_container" frameborder="0" webkitallowfullscreen="" mozallowfullscreen="" allowfullscreen="" allow="autoplay; fullscreen" height="420" width="747"></iframe>